Retirement Planning

 Cost of Living: 28.1% higher than the US average

 King City, Oregon, is highly regarded as a top retirement destination due to its affordability, zero percent sales tax rate, and proximity to Portland's extensive amenities.
-The town boasts retiree-friendly features like sustainable living and easy access to top healthcare professionals.
+Consider:

 Harbor